How much is car insurance in Wisconsin?

 Wisconsin car insurance by driver profile

-Car insurance companies use your driving record to help determine rates since it indicates how likely you are to file a claim.
-Drivers with DUIs, multiple accidents or a history of reckless driving have significantly higher insurance rates.
+Car insurance companies consider your driving record when deciding your rates because it shows how likely you are to file a claim.
+If you have a DUI, several accidents, or a history of reckless driving, your insurance rates will be much higher.

 In most states, credit history also affects car insurance rates.
 Statistically, drivers with a lower credit score are more likely to file a claim instead of paying out of pocket for damages.